Keitiek/Dashbot/computer/X11_no_display_fix.md

 ## Problem Description

-After ssh-ing into Jetson, I wanted to start Arduino GUI but was getting this error:
+After ssh-ing into Jetson, I wanted to start Arduino GUI on my local machine but was getting this error:

 ```ssh
 Picked up JAVA_TOOL_OPTIONS: